cs1302uga/cs1302-c4-alpha/README.rst

 If you work on and complete this project, then you will gain exposure and practice with the following learning outcomes:

-:LO1.a: |lo_full| Navigate and modify files, directories, and permissions in a multi-user Unix-like
+:LO1.a |lo_full|: Navigate and modify files, directories, and permissions in a multi-user Unix-like
         environment.
 :LO1.b: (Partial) Execute, redirect, pipe, and manage programs/processes in a multi-user Unix-like
         environment.